 - Understand and be aware of the ethical implications in practice, research and publishing.

-- Have a commitment to Diversional & Recreation Therapy Australia
+- Have a commitment to the Australian Recreational Therapy Association.

-- Support fellow members of the profession, including diversional therapy students.
+- Support fellow members of the profession, including recreational therapy students.

 - Have a responsibility to contribute to the continuing development of the profession.

-- At all times maintain the highest standards of professional competence and conduct for diversional therapists.
+- At all times maintain the highest standards of professional competence and conduct for recreational therapists.